“My grace is sufficient for you, for power is made perfect in weakness.” 2Cor 12:7-10.

 At communion, two singers appeared, almost out of nowhere, and sang the old hymn “Let Us Break Bread Together, on our Knees.”
 Ernie Rettino and his wife Debby Kerner Rettino’s prayerful conviction resonated in those last moments of the Mass.

-Afterward I introduced myself, and discovered the obvious, they were professional singers from Orange County whose impressive credits include the writing of liturgical songs for young people.
+Afterward, I introduced myself, and discovered the obvious, they were professional singers from Orange County whose impressive credits include the writing of liturgical songs for young people.

 As I was leaving the chapel, I met Father Jeff “Skip” Thompson, ordained by Bishop Richard Garcia on June 29th.
 We spoke about our interests in politics and his past career in Sacramento, but mostly, we discussed his new priestly ministry and work in seminary education.
-He’s big man who possesses all the energy for the important work ahead.
+He’s a big man who possesses all the energy for the important work ahead.
 Let’s pray for him and for that grace of God so essential to his new priestly tasks.